linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 ## kernel-ci guest data partition

 We want to use one partition to mount and use for development files.
-We refer to this as the *data* parition, given we mount this on /data.
+We refer to this as the *data* partition, given we mount this on /data.
 This can be for our testing or for example cloning a some fstests from git and other tools and compiling it on the guest.
 Give or take another 10 GiB should suffice but we use 100 GiB truncated files for this if using libvirt.
 Note that 9p is supported now if using libvirt so the Linux kernel is git cloned on the host side now.

-When possible we strive for this to be exposed as an nvme drive, and in order to not require a full 100 GiB of physical space, a sparse file can be created on the host, so that only the data required by the guest is actually used on the host.
+When possible we strive for this to be exposed as an NVMe drive, and in order to not require a full 100 GiB of physical space, a sparse file can be created on the host, so that only the data required by the guest is actually used on the host.
 No space is therefore lost on the host.
-If the guest only used 10 GiB of storage for its clone of a linux git tree, only 10 GiB of space is used on the host, even though the guest believes it has a full set of 100 GiB of space available for its data parition.
+If the guest only used 10 GiB of storage for its clone of a Linux git tree, only 10 GiB of space is used on the host, even though the guest believes it has a full set of 100 GiB of space available for its data partition.

 ## kernel-ci guest truncated files